Willowsounds/API-LAB-Group1/README.md

 **How users can get started with the project:**

-Annyang enables you to call any JavaScript function with a voice command.
-Some things that you might want to implement can be difficult and require a little more investigation, like making a video play and pause.
+Some features that one might want to implement can be difficult and require a little more investigation, like making a video play and pause.
+Therefore, trying different functions out with Annyang is a good idea.

-First, start by linking your **annyang.min.js** file in your index.html along with your **main.js**:
+To get started, link your **annyang.min.js** file in your index.html along with your **main.js**:
 ```sh
 <script src="../../build/annyang.min.js"></script>
 <script src="main.js"></script>
 ```
 The **annyang.min.js** can be placed in a separate folder if you are playing around with several examples.

 Then, put the code bellow at the bottom of your **main.js**.
-It will get your Annyang working:
+It will tell your browser to listen to Annyang:
 ```sh
   annyang.addCommands(commands);